kyma-project/kyma/docs/monitoring/02-01-monitoring.md

 title: Architecture
 ---

-Before you learn how the complete metric flow looks in Kyma, read about component and resources that are crucial elements of the monitoring flow in Kyma.
+Before you learn how the complete metric flow looks in Kyma, read about components and resources that are crucial elements of the monitoring flow in Kyma.

 ## Components